briancecker/cmps115/README.md

 1. Clone this repository.
     - From the command prompt/terminal do `git clone https://github.com/briancecker/cmps115.git`
     - This will clone the repository into a directory called `cmps115`.
 You can rename this if you'd like.
+2. Add the directory `cmps115` with its full path to your `PYTHONPATH` environment variable.
-2. Install python3.5 and pip for python3
+3. Install python3.5 and pip for python3
     - varies by OS
-3. Install virtualenv
+4. Install virtualenv
     - `pip install virtualenv`
-4. Somewhere on your computer (in the project directory is fine) do:
+5. Somewhere on your computer (in the project directory is fine) do:
     - `virtualenv venv`
         - This will make a new directory/folder called `venv` which will contain a virtual python environment.
         - Set up your IDE to use this virtual environment.